 In the weeks that followed I slowly started to get my life back on track.
 I started to volunteer and offer my time at a charity.
 I fundraised and donated thousands of dollars but it wasn’t enough.
 I kept being called to do more.

 I moved to Las Vegas, got married, had another child, a good job and on the outside, it seemed that the horror of my past was long gone.

 No one could have known what I’d been through just by looking at me.

 But I was just passing, wearing a mask and hiding out because I couldn’t bear the thought of people knowing the real me.

 And yet still, I was being called to do more.

-In 2010 I founded a not-for-profit organization for at-risk girls who, among other things, had lived through similar traumas to those I’d lived through.
+In 2010 I founded a not-for-profit organization, Purple W.I.N.G.S.
+Organization for at-risk girls who, among other things, had lived through similar traumas to those I’d lived through.

 And still, even then, I kept the real me secret.

 It was only when I decided I had to do the work and love, honor and respect myself enough to share my story, that I really began to heal and find true peace.